OtlichnikSasha/OtlichnikSasha/README.md

-# Привет, я Александр 👋
+# Hi, I'm Aleksandr 👋

-Я Senior JavaScript Developer с опытом во frontend и fullstack-разработке.
+I'm a Senior JavaScript Developer with experience in frontend and fullstack development.
-Люблю создавать понятные, быстрые и аккуратные интерфейсы, продумывать архитектуру, развивать UI-системы и доводить продукты до состояния, когда ими приятно пользоваться.
+I enjoy building clear, fast and polished interfaces, designing architecture, developing UI systems and bringing products to a state where they feel pleasant to use.

-В работе чаще всего занимаюсь React/Next.js-приложениями, сложными интерфейсами, интеграциями с API, дизайн-системами, Storybook, SDK, микрофронтендами и продуктовой разработкой.
+Most of my work involves React/Next.js applications, complex interfaces, API integrations, design systems, Storybook, SDKs, micro frontends and product development.

-## Чем я занимаюсь
+## What I Do

-- Разрабатываю frontend для коммерческих и продуктовых проектов
+- Develop frontend for commercial and product projects
-- Проектирую архитектуру React/Next.js-приложений
+- Design the architecture of React/Next.js applications
-- Создаю и поддерживаю UI kit / component libraries
+- Create and maintain UI kits / component libraries
-- Настраиваю Storybook-документацию
+- Set up Storybook documentation
-- Работаю с REST, GraphQL, OpenAPI, codegen и клиентскими SDK
+- Work with REST, GraphQL, OpenAPI, codegen and client SDKs
-- Участвую в fullstack-разработке и интеграциях
+- Contribute to fullstack development and integrations
-- Имею опыт с tg-mini-app, web3, module federation и распределенным кешем
+- Have experience with Telegram Mini Apps, Web3, Module Federation and distributed caching

-## Пет-проекты и личные проекты
+## Pet Projects and Personal Projects

 - [Match Point](https://match-point.online/padel)
 - [IMDb API App](https://imdb-api-one.vercel.app/)